publichomepage/my/README.md

 **ABC Corp, New York, NY | Software Engineer** (May 2013 – Dec 2017)
 - Developed and maintained RESTful APIs for e-commerce platforms serving over 1 million users.
-- Collaborated with cross-functional teams to design and implement responsive UI using Angular and React.
+- Collaborated with cross-functional teams to design and implement responsive UI using React.
 - Improved application performance by 40% through optimization of database queries and caching.
 - Enhanced security protocols, reducing system vulnerabilities by 20%.

 ---
 ## 🎓 **Education**

-- **Master of Science in Artificial Intelligence** University of XYZ (Expected 2025)
+- **Master of Science in Artificial Intelligence** University of XYZ (2025)
 - **Bachelor of Science in Computer Science** University of ABC (2022)

 ---